edgeryders/network-viz-for-ssna/README.md

 ## <h2 id="heading--what-need">What you need</h2>

 In order to use this software, you need [Tulip](https://tulip.labri.fr/TulipDrupal/).
 If you want to work with graphs that encode semantics (ethnographic codes), there are two additional requirements.
 The first one is, of course, that the Discourse forum you are working on supports OpenEthnographer, and has API endpoints for ethnographic annotations and codes.
 The second one is an API key for the Discourse forum, as these endpoints are not public.
-We developed it  for [Edgeryders](https://edgeryders.eu), and in that case instructions on how to obtain an API key are [here](https://edgeryders.eu/t/using-the-edgeryders-eu-apis/7904).
+In the case of Edgeryders, instructions on how to obtain an API key are [here](https://edgeryders.eu/t/using-the-edgeryders-eu-apis/7904).

 ## <h2 id="heading--getting-started">Getting started</h2>